sparklemotion/nokogiri/CONTRIBUTING.md

 ### Code

-I don't feel very strongly about code style, but this project follows [Shopify's Ruby Style Guide](https://shopify.github.io/ruby-style-guide/), and for C and Java code the project uses the `astyle` configuration laid out in `./rakelib/format.rake`.
+I don't feel very strongly about code style, but this project uses [Standard](https://github.com/standardrb/standard) for Ruby, and uses the `astyle` configuration laid out in `./rakelib/format.rake` for C and Java.

-You can auto-format the C, Java, and Ruby code with `rake format`.
+You can auto-format everything with `rake format`.

 There are some pending Rubocop rules in `.rubocop_todo.yml`.
 If you'd like to fix them up, I will happily merge your pull request.